rubyonrailsfourbook/book/04-creating-the-layout/02-asset-pipleline.markdown

 ## Asset Pipeline
 The asset pipeline is a feature of rails that helps make your javascript and stylesheets better.
+The images, stylesheets, and javascript files going `app/assets` and into their respective directories.